justPeterLee/Backend-Roadmap-Projects/task_tracker/README.md

 # Task Tracker

-A simple CLI application to track and manage task
+A simple CLI application to track and manage task.
-This project is a solution to [task-tracker](https://roadmap.sh/projects/task-tracker) from [roadmap.sh](roadmap.sh)
+This project is a solution to [task-tracker](https://roadmap.sh/projects/task-tracker) from [roadmap.sh](https://roadmap.sh/backend)

 ## Prerequisites